-When using the Apata 3D Secure service, you only need to use a single a web service (Ws_AddUpDelCredentials) for enrolling cards and for editing and deleting 3D Securerecords.
+When using the Apata 3D Secure service, you only need to use a single a web service (Ws\AddUpDelCredentials) for enroling cards and for editing and deleting 3D Secure records.
 See Using the Card Enrolment API.

 Q. What is the Web Service WSDL file format and content?